 Travel insurance should be considered an essential purchase for travelling anywhere and planning a trip to Greece is no different.
 You never know what may happen, and medical costs abroad can be extortionate.

-Ensure that you purchase a comprehensive travel insurance package that provides adequate medical cover (a minimum of $1 million is advisable).
+You need to know that it’s important to ensure that you purchase a comprehensive travel insurance package that provides adequate medical cover (a minimum of $1 million is advisable) for your vacation in Greece.
 Your policy should also offer additional benefits such as repatriation and theft.

 Always check the fine print and make sure that you understand exactly what is covered.
 Most sports (including hiking!) are not covered by the standard insurance coverage.

 It’s always polite to learn one or two phrases of the local language before you travel.
-A few words of Greek are always appreciated but don’t worry about conquering the language too much.
+A few words of Greek are always appreciated but don’t worry about conquering the language too much, this guide to Greece will help you get around.

 Useful Greek words